inmcm/micropyGPS/README.md

 ## Basic Usage

 micropyGPS is easy to use: copy micropyGPS.py into your project directory and import the MicropyGPS class into your script.
 From there, just create a new GPS object and start feeding it data using the ```update()``` method.
-After you've feed it an entire valid sentence, it will return the sentence type and the internal values will be update.
+After you've feed it an entire valid sentence, it will return the sentence type and the internal values will be updated.
 The example below shows the parsing of an RMC sentence and the object return a tuple with the current latitude data

 ```sh
 >>> from micropyGPS import MicropyGPS